The Origin of Texture-mapped 3D Games

 Fully-3D.

-Battle Arena Toshinden IBM PC 1996
+Battle Arena Toshinden IBM PC MS-DOS 1996

 Playmates Interactive Entertainment ported Tamsoft's Battle Arena Toshinden PlayStation versus fighter of 1995 to IBM PC in April of 1996.
 Battle Arena Toshinden requires an i486DX2-66 MHz CPU, 8 megs of RAM and 15 megs of HDD space.
 BAT displays its menus in 256-color SVGA 640x480 but the actual arenas are only 256-color VGA 320x200 (scaled by CRTs to 240).